-A city enriched with history and culture, the city which played an essential role in the foundation of music, art, culture, and politics in America, Memphis in Tennessee is famous for many reasons.
+A city enriched with history and culture, the city which played an essential role in the foundation of music, art, culture, and politics in America, Memphis in Tennessee, is famous for many reasons.

 The city always grooves to the songs of Elvis Presley or the tunes coming from the musicians along Beale Street.
-Besides its music nature, the city is also prominently known for its civil rights movement.
+Besides its musical nature, the city is also prominently known for its civil rights movement.
 The town saw Martin Luther King Jr. petition for the equal rights of Black sanitation workers in 1968.

 Lorraine motel, where Luther King Jr was assassinated, is now the site of the National civil rights museum.
 You will be offered good tunes and music lessons if you visit Memphis attractions.

 Besides, this city will also offer you finger-lickin’ barbecue and buttery grits, which can make a day for any food enthusiast, so if you are planning to visit Memphis but are confused about how and where to start.

 We got your back because we have compiled a guide on ten things to do in Memphis.
 So without any further delay, let’s jump on the first attraction.

 1. Spend Time in Downtown Memphis

 History-wise, much of Downtown Memphis was known for its commerce activities.
 The place was used to store cotton and other goods shipped up and down the Mississippi River in the warehouses.